 The International Orientation Programme is the perfect way to introduce you to life in Northampton and the UK.
-The programme is free of charge and is open to all EU and International students studying at the University of Northampton.
+The International Orientation Programme will be a series of online and face-to-face events which are incorporated into the Welcome and Induction programme.

 The International Orientation Programme is organised by the International Student Support Services (ISSS) team.
 We offer both immigration advice and support and advice on a range of queries including working during and after your studies, settling into life in the UK and general welfare advice.
 To help you get familiar with our services and to know what to do in the first few weeks of your arrival into the UK, we have created a self-learning programme for new international and EU students.
 The programme takes approximately 45 minutes to complete.
 We recommend that you complete the programme in your own time during the International Orientation Week.